-Weston Villa rated ‘GOOD’ by CQC in all five key areas
+Weston Villa in Kettering rated ‘GOOD’ by CQC in all five key areas

 Weston Villa, in Kettering, Northamptonshire, is celebrating having been rated as ‘Good’ in all five key areas by the Care Quality Commission (CQC)